BarSnir/event_driven_freedom/README.md

 - DruidDB for real time analytics.

 ## Infrastructure:
+- Running the entire process with databases setup, after the project deploy.
 - Fine tune the stack the comes up.
 - Kafka connect cluster.
 - Installing contextual connectors.